Dosage form: injection, powder, lyophilized, for solution

-Bortezomib for Injection (1.3 mg/m2/dose) is administered twice weekly for 2 weeks (Days 1, 4, 8, and 11) followed by a 10-day rest period (Days 12 to 21).
-For extended therapy of more than 8 cycles, Bortezomib for Injection may be administered on the standard schedule or, for relapsed multiple myeloma, on a maintenance schedule of once weekly for 4 weeks (Days 1, 8, 15, and 22) followed by a 13-day rest period (Days 23 to 35) [see Clinical Studies (14)].
-At least 72 hours should elapse between consecutive doses of Bortezomib for Injection.
+Bortezomib for injection (1.3 mg/m2/dose) is administered twice weekly for two weeks (Days 1, 4, 8, and 11) followed by a ten day rest period (Days 12 to 21).
+For extended therapy of more than eight cycles, Bortezomib for injection may be administered on the standard schedule or for relapsed multiple myeloma, on a maintenance schedule of once weekly for four weeks (Days 1, 8, 15, and 22) followed by a 13-day rest period (Days 23 to 35) [see Clinical Studies (14.1)].
+At least 72 hours should elapse between consecutive doses of Bortezomib.

 For dose modifications guidelines for peripheral neuropathy see section 2.5.

-*Grading based on NCI Common Terminology Criteria CTCAE v4.0
+*Grading based on NCI Common Terminology Criteria CTCAE v4

 ***Self care ADL: refers to bathing, dressing and undressing, feeding self, using the toilet, taking medications, and not bedridden

 Do not adjust the starting dose for patients with mild hepatic impairment.
 Start patients with moderate or severe hepatic impairment at a reduced dose of 0.7 mg/m2 per injection during the first cycle, and consider subsequent dose escalation to 1 mg/m2 or further dose reduction to 0.5 mg/m2 based on patient tolerance (see Table 4) [see Use in Specific Populations (8.7), Clinical Pharmacology (12.3)].

 Table 4: Recommended Starting Dose Modification for Bortezomib for injection in Patients with Hepatic Impairment